evan-ysj/Reservation-and-Queue-Management-System-for-Restaurants/README.md

 #### /FrondEnd ####
 /FrontEnd is a folder that temporarily store .html, .css and .js files for the frontend jobs.

-#### /AppRootDir ####
+#### /MainApplication/AppRootDir ####
-/AppRootDir is the root directory of Django project.
+/MainApplication/AppRootDir is the root directory of Django project.
 All the subdirectories and files under this folder is the same as those on the webserver.
-All the coding files adding to this folder should commit to the branch "Django\_project\_root", then request to merge to master branch.
+All the coding files adding to this folder should commit to the branch "DjangoRootDir", then request to merge to "master" branch.

 #### /ProjectLifeCycle ####
 /ProjectLifeCycle is used to share all other non-coding files like meeting minutes, project documents, design files and discussion records...